opencog/asmoses/README.md

 The axioms should capture the inherent uncertainties of these heuristics, and PLN inference properly propagate these uncertainties.
-Fitness evaluation may also be seen as a form of reasoning, resulting, in general but not always, in higher levels of certainty of fitness.
-There are cases however where fitness evaluation should not produce high certainty.
-Consider for instance the case of curve fitting with a few noisy observations, the resulting fitness evaluations should rightfully be uncertain.
+Fitness evaluation may also be seen as a form of reasoning usually resulting in higher levels of certainty of fitness.
+However it might sometimes be preferable if fitness evaluation did not produce high certainty results, such as for instance the case of curve fitting with a noisy observations.

 This, seeing optimization as reasoning, also allows to integrate background knowledge seamlessly.
 Of course that doesn't tell us how to